anebz/cloud/Accreditations/aws_developer_associate.md

 With IAM variables, you can use policy variables and create a single policy that applies to multiple users.
 You can make a policy that gives each user in the group full programmatic access to a user-specific object (their own "home directory") in S3.

-* To check a profile's permissions, use the CLI `--dry-run` option, which checks the permissions but doesn't make the request
+* To check a profile's permissions, use the CLI `--dry-run` option, which checks the permissions but doesn't make the request.
+Useful to test if a profile can do a certain action
 * To check custom policies, test out the permissions by getting the context keys, and use the `aws iam simulate-custom-policy` command
 * To check unused IAM roles, use Access advisor feature on IAM console
 * IAM access analyzer lets you see AWS resources that are shared with an external entity, it lets you identify unintended access to your resources and data.